Priyakr14/Twitter-Sentiment-Analysis-for-Airlines/README.md

 3. Launch Anaconda and Open a Jupyter Notebook
 Windows: Open the Anaconda Navigator program.
 You should see the Jupyter Notebook logo.
 Below the logo, click Launch.
 A browser window should open up.
 In the browser window, navigate to the location of the saved Jupyter Notebook files and open .ipynb files.
 Follow the instructions in the notebook.

 Mac/Linux: Open a terminal.
 Type jupyter notebook.
 A browser should open up.
-In the browser window, navigate to the location of the saved Jupyter Notebook files and open 0-Hello-World.ipynb.
+In the browser window, navigate to the location of the saved Jupyter Notebook files and open .ipynb files.
 Follow the instructions in the notebook.

 4. Install a Few Additional Packages
 There are a few additional packages we'll be using during the project that are not included when you download Anaconda - wordcloud, textblob and gensim.